antonlazurko/Calendar_React/README.md

 ## Description

-Calendar have three screens: "Authorisation" screen, “Calendar” screen and “Create event” modal-screen;
+Calendar have three screens: "Authorization" screen, “Calendar” screen and “Create event” modal-screen;

-### “Authorisation” screen
+### “Authorization” screen

 Screen where you can autorized your user.
 When you choose user and click button "Authorize" you will be automaticly rederct to "Calendar" screen.